 Emmeline Pankhurst and Millicent Fawcett both agreed to the idea and the WSPU declared a truce in which all militant activities would cease until the fate of the Conciliation Bill was clear.
 A Conciliation Committee, composed of 36 MPs (25 Liberals, 17 Conservatives, 6 Labour and 6 Irish Nationalists) all in favour of some sort of women's enfranchisement, was formed and drafted a Bill which would have enfranchised only a million women but which would, they hoped, gain the support of all but the most dedicated anti-suffragists.
 (30) Fawcett wrote that "personally many suffragists would prefer a less restricted measure, but the immense importance and gain to our movement is getting the most effective of all the existing franchises thrown upon to woman cannot be exaggerated."
 (31)

 The Conciliation Bill was designed to conciliate the suffragist movement by giving a limited number of women the vote, according to their property holdings and marital status.
 After a two-day debate in July 1910, the Conciliation Bill was carried by 109 votes and it was agreed to send it away to be amended by a House of Commons committee.
-However, before they completed the task, Asquith called another election in order to get a clear majority.
-However, the result was very similar and Asquith still had to rely on the support of the Labour Party to govern the country.
-(32)
+Asquith made a speech where he made it clear that he intended to shelve the Conciliation Bill.

 A new Conciliation Bill was passed by the House of Commons on 5th May 1911 with a majority of 167.
 The main opposition came from Winston Churchill, the Home Secretary, who saw it as being "anti-democratic".
 He argued "Of the 18,000 women voters it is calculated that 90,000 are working women, earning their living.
 What about the other half?
 The basic principle of the Bill is to deny votes to those who are upon the whole the best of their sex.
 We are asked by the Bill to defend the proposition that a spinster of means living in the interest of man-made capital is to have a vote, and the working man's wife is to be denied a vote even if she is a wage-earner and a wife."
 (33)